JasonWorger/QAC_Challenges/README.md

 # QAC_Challenges

-This is a repository containing challenges where python fucntions are called to complete tasks
+This is a repository containing challenges where python functions are called to complete tasks